 Roger Moses

-Roger Moses retired recently from the position of principal of Wellington College, a post which he held for nearly 23 years.
-During his time as principal, he was a member of the Greater Wellington Secondary Schools Principals' Association, on the executive of SPANZ and, for nine years, chairperson of the Association of Boys' Schools of New Zealand.
+Roger Moses CNZM is an Education Consultant and previously served as Headmaster of Wellington College from 1995-2018.
+During his time as headmaster, he was a member of the Greater Wellington Secondary Schools Principals' Association, an executive of SPANZ and, for nine years, chairperson of the Association of Boys' Schools of New Zealand.
 In 2001, Roger was awarded a Woolf Fisher Scholarship which enabled him to travel and research schools in the United States and England.
-In 2009, he was awarded an Officer of the New Zealand Order of Merit (ONZM) for services to education.
-In 2015, he was chosen as Wellingtonian of the Year (in education), and in 2018 he was given an Absolutely Positively Wellington award by the Wellington City Council for services to the city.
-He was made a Companion of the New Zealand Order of Merit in 2020.
+In 2009, he was awarded an Officer of the New Zealand Order of Merit (ONZM) and in 2020 awarded a Companion of the New Zealand Order of Merit (CNZM) for services to education.
+In 2015, he was chosen as Wellingtonian of the Year (in education).
+Roger previously served in the NCEA Professional Advisory Group from 2018-2024, holding the position of Chairperson from 2018-2021.

 Sophie Tukukino